There is pleasure in the pathless woods,

-Important tourist place like Havelock, Neil Island are connected to Port Blair by regular intra island ferry services and also by private luxury catamarans.
-Private tourist boats are also available for connecting the other tourist islands like Ross, Viper from Port Blair.
+Important tourist place like Havelock Island (renamed as Swaraj Dweep), Neil Island (Shaheed Dweep) are connected to Port Blair by regular intra-island ferry services and also by private luxury catamarans.
+Private tourist boats are also available for connecting the other tourist islands like Ross Island (Netaji Subhas Chandra Bose Dweep), Viper Island from Port Blair.

 Visit the famous Andaman Tourist Places

 The Cellular Jail